EOLab-HSRW/Workshop_LetsPlaiy/Workshop/README.md

   - 4 rubber bands
   - 4x pins
 04. ✅ Design report form and instruction sheets (to be laminated)
-05. 🟥 Find and distribute the parent letter
+05. ✅ Find and distribute the parent letter
 06. ✅ The potentiometer screw can be turned with a flathead 0.3/1.8 screwdriver.
 The potentiometers were adjusted by the team prior to the school visits
 07. ✅ Buy A4 sticker paper for printing
 08. ✅ Buy decorative stickers/rhinestones for cars.
 Compare prices between discounter and office supply store
 09. ✅ Design stickers for printing
 10. ✅ Cut 60 cardboard pieces of 10x28 cm for the two other groups
 11. ✅ Book the Vito
-12. 🟥 Replace exhausted stickers (clouds, etc.)
+12. ✅ Replace exhausted stickers (clouds, etc.)
 13. ✅ Procure thin cardboard to make spare chassis
-14. 🟥 Cut new chassis sections as spares
+14. ✅ Cut new chassis sections as spares
 15. ✅ Sort equipment and identify missing components
-16. 🟦 Restore the component bags as far as possible
+16. ✅ Restore the component bags as far as possible
 17. ✅ Rework the instructions: create a graphic instruction sheet and improve the construction guide
 18. ✅ Print and laminate new instructions
-19. 🟦 Collect images and videos from everyone's cameras
+19. ✅ Collect images and videos from everyone's cameras
-20. 🟦 Design a certificate for the kids featuring a photo of their group and their car, as a memento of the workshop (pick Rolf’s brain)
+20. ✅ Design a certificate for the kids featuring a photo of their group and their car, as a memento of the workshop (pick Rolf’s brain)
 21. ✅ Prepare the GFL camera and procure an SD card
-22. 🟥 Attach a label to the micro:bit without a label, vagov
+22. ✅ Attach a label to the micro:bit without a label, vagov
-23. 🟥 Configure the iPad before class (WLAN, Bluetooth)
+23. ✅ Configure the iPad before class (WLAN, Bluetooth)
-24. 🟦 Ensure the camera battery is charged
+24. ✅ Ensure the camera battery is charged
 25. ✅ Check with the Kamp-Lintfort school if tablets are available
-26. 🟥 Check with "pul im ex" if they are interested in supplying materials for small fountain constructions and various sizes of substrate for hydraulic models (in the context of TalentTage Ruhr in September)